The 1N5 Team

 Family: I’m married to Jay and we just celebrated our 25th anniversary.
 We have two daughters, Sydney and Avery, who are both students at the University of Cincinnati, and one sweet little rescue dog named Otis.

-Sara Utecht, M.A., LPC, RA
+Sara Utecht, M.A., LPC, OCPSA

-SARA UTECHT – Program Manager
+SARA UTECHT – Program Director

 Sara is a Licensed Professional Counselor who has worked as a school counselor, high school assistant principal, and college adjunct instructor.
 Sara understands the increasing need for conversation around mental health and suicide prevention education and is passionate about a holistic approach to wellness for all people.